jurjsorinliviu/SNNtrainer3D/README.md

 \- Fully customizable network architecture

-\- Integrated with the MNIST dataset
+\- Integrated with the MNIST and XOR dataset

-\- Train the model on the MNIST dataset.
+\- Train the model on the MNIST and XOR datasets.

 \- Progress bar for training.

 \- Download trained weights.

-\- Plot the loss and accuracy of the model during training.
+\- Plot the loss, accuracy, Recall, Precision, F1Score, the FLOPS, as well as the confusion matrix of the model during training.
 ## Visualization
 The software uses [Three.js](https://threejs.org/) to create a 3D visualization of the designed model architecture.
 This visualization enhances understanding of the model's structure and connections between layers (the user can zoom in, rotate, move, etc.).

 Here, the connections between layers are presented in two colors: green, the positive weights, and red, the negative weights.
 The intensity of the color is the absolute value of the weight.
-Before training, the color of the weights serves only for a better view of the weights' complexity in the SNN architecture; however, once training is done, the color of the weights will be updated, and the user can visualize the final weight colors that contributed to the resulted accuracy on the specific dataset it was trained on (e.g., MNIST).
+Before training, the color of the weights serves only for a better view of the weights' complexity in the SNN architecture; however, once training is done, the color of the weights will be updated, and the user can visualize the final weight colors that contributed to the resulted accuracy on the specific dataset it was trained on (e.g., MNIST, XOR).

 **Note**: the weights could be updated automatically in real-time during training as well; however, due to the huge number of weights, performance will be impacted considerably, and for this reason, we decided to update them only once training is done (once the weights are downloaded, the user could use them directly in another script for inference or continue further training).
 However, in a future LTSpice implementation of an SNN, we should choose the real-time visualization of the weight changes.
 ## Setup